For best experience please turn on javascript and use a modern browser!

 Procedures for VU exchange destinations

 If you choose the VU exchange programme, then you will be able to choose from the various VU partners in their network, but only to those within Europe.
 Also note that VU destination are only available for Autumn exchanges.
-There is just one main application round, and you can apply for five destinations simultaneously.
-You will be mostly considered for your top choice first, and then also for your second and third choice if you don't get into your top choice.
+There are two application rounds, and you can apply for five destinations simultaneously.

 More detailed information about the exchange programme and how to apply is available on this website.